InoxicoDev/digitalsigning/index.md

   ![Set SHA256withRSA](images/SetRSASigAlgo.png)

-Please then copy the `Serialized Signed Content` into the `ClearText Message` text block, `Digital Signature` into the `Provide Signature Value` text block and the `User Public Key` intot the `Public Key` text block.
+Please then copy the `Serialized Signed Content` into the `ClearText Message` text block, `Digital Signature` into the `Provide Signature Value` text block and the `User Public Key` into the `Public Key` text block.
 Like so:

 ![All Copied in](images/AllCopiedIn.png)

-Once that is done, you will notice that a loading indicator appears, follwed by the result of the information that is pasted into the site.
+Once that is done, you will notice that a loading indicator appears, followed by the result of the information that is pasted into the site.

 ![Success](images/SuccessResult.png)